NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     range estimate, try setting this value to a small number, perhaps in the low double digits.

-ip-inlier-factor <double (default: 0.2)>
+ip-inlier-factor <double (default: 1.0/15)>
-    A higher factor will result in more interest points, but perhaps also more outliers.
+    A higher factor will result in more interest points, but perhaps also more outliers and a bigger search range.
 It is important to note that this parameter overlaps somewhat in scope and effect with ``--epipolar-threshold`` and sometimes not both are active.
 It is suggested to experiment with both, as well as with ``--ip-uniqueness-threshold`` below, which has a different justification but also somewhat similar effects.

 ip-uniqueness-threshold <double (default: 0.8)>
     A higher threshold will result in more interest points, but perhaps